biodunijelu/quiz/README.md

-# Coding Quiz Challenge
+# Coding Quiz App

-Welcome to the Coding Quiz Challenge!
+Welcome to the Coding Quiz App!
 This is a web application that allows users to take a timed quiz on JavaScript fundamentals.
 Users can store their high scores and compare their progress with peers.

 ## Table of Contents
 - [Description](#description)